hosseinnassiri/azuresamples-eventgrid/README.md

 New-AzEventGridTopic -ResourceGroupName $resourceGroup -Name $eventGridTopicName -Location $location
 ```

+### Add storage queue as a subscriber of the event grid topic
+For having more visibility when publishing an event to the event grid topic.
+///TODO

 ### Configure Azure AD application
 Create a new Azure AD application:
 ``` powershell